dipy/dipy/doc/theory/dicom_orientation.rst

 'ImageOrientationPatient' field is the same for all the slices.

 We want to get the affine transformation matrix $A$ that maps from voxel coordinates in the DICOM file(s), to mm in the :ref:`dicom-pcs`.

+By voxel coordinates, we mean *transposed coordinates* - see :ref:`ij-transpose` above.

 In the single slice case, the voxel coordinates are just the indices into the pixel array, with the third (z) coordinate always being 0.
 In the multi-slice case, we have arranged the slices in ascending or descending order in Z.  The z coordinate refers to slice in this case, with 0 being the first slice, and N-1 being the last slice.

 We know, from the formula above, that the first, second and fourth columns in $A$ are given directly by the formula in :ref:`dicom-orientation` - from the 'ImageOrientationPatient', (reversed) 'PixelSpacing' and 'ImagePositionPatient' field of the first (or only) slice.

 Our job then is to fill the first three rows of the third column of $A$.
 Let's call this the vector $\mathbf{s}$ with values  $s_1, s_2, s_3$.